AutoSponge/wc-presentation/presentation/slides/037-template-model.md

 ##Other Models

-Templates have their own models
+Templates have their own models.

-as do their instances
+Template instances also have models.

 ```javascript
 showModel: function ( e, detail, sender ) {